 To date, Clay & Diamonds have delivered projects with and for over 2,500 young people in England, Scotland, Wales and Kosovo, 86% of whom want to be involved in our work again.

-Our pedagogical philosophy has been developed over the collective 23 years' experience in the arts and education of their founders.
+Our pedagogy has been developed over George and Andy's collective 23 years' experience in the arts and education.
 In that time, Clay & Diamonds have worked with major figures within the education sector from BFI Education, who have supported Clay & Diamonds since 2014, through to Education teams at the National Trust, TOKA (Kosovo), and dozens of schools and arts education practitioners.
-Added to their experiences as teachers in the UK and abroad.

 Below you will find the key principles that guide all decision-making with regard to Clay & Diamonds' engagements with students and schools.